Prag8855/aab/content/guides/permanent-residence.md

 Permanent residence means **more stability**.
 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...

 - **You can do what you want**
     It's not tied to your income or occupation.
 It does not expire if you [lose your job](/guides/losing-your-job).
-You can change jobs, start a business or study.
-You don't need permission from the *Ausländerbehörde*.
+You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
 - **You are done with the [[Ausländerbehörde]]**
-    You don't need to renew it every 1 to 3 years.
-You don't need permission from the *Ausländerbehörde* to change jobs or do something else.
+    You don't need their permission to change jobs or do something else.
+You don't need to renew your permanent residence every 1-3 years.

 There are other smaller benefits: